 d) Importance of developing a Shallow Lake Standard for phosphorus loading standard (now being negotiated by DNR and PCA), which can provide a better base line for protection.
 Furthermore, much surface water began as shallow lakes that were later impounded with dams and weirs.
 All three categories, deep lakes, shallow lakes and reservoirs, have different characteristics and thus different protective strategies.
 Presently it is unknown how many “lakes” in the county are actually impoundments.

 e) Dan Steward displayed a poster, “Lakes and Forest Priorities for Watersheds in the Mississippi Headwaters Counties,” that showed a cycle leading to a goal of keeping or restoring 75% area for forest protection via conservation easements and other means; this would contain 89,000 acres and cost $43,000,000.
-Much of this will depend on the role of private landowners.
-[Need to see the poster to improve this paragraph; should be attached to the minutes]
+Much of this will depend on the role of private landowners

 f) Our next meeting will focus explicitly on the Water Plan Update; members are urged to study the document before that meeting, August 14.